-You’d be surprised at how harsh people’s words toward addicts can be.
-Here are some common thoughts people have about addiction and even communicate to the people they love.
+You’d be surprised at how harsh and thoughtless people’s words toward addicts can be.
+Here are some phrases people inadvertently or unwisely say to addicts, that fail to understand the disease of addiction.

 “Come on, you don’t have a problem.
 Everyone has a drink sometimes.”